 - Argumentative Essay Prompt Ideas for High Schoolers

 - 30 Examples of Topic Sentences (by grade level)

 Until next time, write on…

-If you enjoyed these Essay Prompts for High Schoolers,
+If you enjoyed these Essay Topics for High School Students,

 please share them on Facebook, Twitter, and/or Pinterest.